henzGit/test-express-docker/README.md

 * All configuration values (for both API and worker) are located in `default.yaml`
 * Python is chosen for the worker language due to its simplicity and available binding with Image Magick
 * Many optimizations are omitted due to time constraint
+* API security is not implemented due to time constraint.
+Normally each end point should be protected by JWT Access Token